Home / Grad Program / Admissions

 Fee Waiver

 The application fee is established and managed by the Graduate School.
 The department cannot grant a fee waiver.
-Only requests from U.S. citizens and permanent residents will be considered for a fee waiver.
 More information on fee waivers.

 Financial Support